Sulpitz/QuickHeal/README.md

 # QuickHeal
 QuickHeal for Vanilla WoW 1.12.
-Modifikation made here is for integration with HealComm.
+Modifikations made here is for integration with HealComm.

 I'm not the author of QuickHeal.